karlnapf/shogun-wiki/GSoC_2016_project_large_gps.md

 ### Details
+We attempt to put attention to the following sub-tasks:

- * Variational inference for (full) GP using Tensorflow
+ * Variational inference for (full) GP
- * Variational inference for sparse GP using Tensorflow
+ * Variational inference for sparse GP
- * Stochastic variational inference for sparse GP using Tensorflow
+ * Stochastic variational inference for sparse GP
  * Applications

+The project will start from the existing code base, which already contains a huge amount of work.
+We aim to fill the gaps with respect to the above methods.
+But also, we will try to improve efficiency and ease-of-use of the framework.
+This in particular includes benchmarking it.

 ### Waypoints and initial work
  * Exact inference for (full) GP regression using Tensorflow (entrance task) (ExactInferenceMethod)